kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 The template, in order to be functional and provide a solid full set of functionalities, embraces the following scenario:

 *"Think of yourself travelling to another city, or country for a bussiness trip.
-You want a list of restaraunts available, and some information about them (cost, food quality, timetable, cusine)."*
+You want a list of restaraunts available, and some information about them (cost, food quality, timetable, cuisine)."*

 ## Technical details

 At the moment:

-- The codebase has 14 projects.
+- The codebase has 13 projects.
   - 2 clients projects
   - 2 unit tests projects
   - 6 interfaces projects
-  - 4 implementations projects
+  - 3 implementations projects
  - An appveyor.yml file
-- It borrows elements from DDD.
 - It is layer structured.
 - It is tier structured.
 - It embraces DI